m19v/m19v.github.io/docs/tutorials/software-engineering/kubernetes.md

 kubectl rollout status deployment/<depoyment-name>                                 # Check the status of a rollout kubectl rollout history deployment/<depoyment-name>                                # Show the history of rollouts kubectl rollout undo deployment/<depoyment-name> --to-revision=<revision_number>   # Undo a rollout to the specific revision

+# DRAIN

+kubectl drain <node-name>                                   # drain the node (will be marked as unschedulable) for maintenance purpose to gracefully terminate pods running on it and to reschedule them.

+# CORDON

+kubectl cordon <node-name>                                  # cordon node (mark as unschedulable) so that no new pods are scheduled on it

+# UNCORDON

+kubectl uncordon <node-name>                                # uncordon the node so that pods can be scheduled on it after drain

+# KUBE-CONTROLLER-MANAGER

+kube-controller-manager --pod-eviction-timeout=5m0s                          # set time to wait pods to be evicted.
+I.e. control plane waits 5 minutes before considering the pod as dead and redeploy it
 ```

 # 24. References